 - Establishing the effectiveness of different management actions for orangutan and habitat conservation

-- Documenting orangutan behavior and ecology, leading to new scientific findings, and comparing behavior to our other flagship primate species, including southern Bornean gibbons and red langurs and cats
+- Documenting orangutan behavior and ecology, leading to new scientific findings, and comparing behavior to other flagship primate species, including white-bearded gibbons and red langur monkeys, and wild cats

 - Disseminating the above information to relevant parties, both locally and internationally